18F/handbook/pages/travel-and-leave/travel-and-leave-policies/first-time-travel-get-in-concur.md

 (which can take up to 1 business day), you can get started on [applying for the GSA travel card]({% page "/first-time-travel-travel-card" %}).

-### 2. Completed Required Training in Online University (OLU)
+### 2. Complete Required Training in Online University (OLU)

-Ensure you have completed the mandatory security and privacy training required of all GSA staff, assigned to you in [OLU](https://insite.gsa.gov/#:~:text=IT%20Support%20Request-,Online%20University,-Pegasys).
+Ensure you have first completed the mandatory security and privacy training required of all GSA staff, assigned to you in [OLU](https://insite.gsa.gov/#:~:text=IT%20Support%20Request-,Online%20University,-Pegasys).
 [Follow the instructions]({% page "/training-and-development/olu/#help-with-olu" %}) if you need help.

-Please ensure you have completed this year's Travel Card Training course in OLU.
+You'll then need to complete this year's Travel Card Training course in OLU; this course will _not_ be assigned to you.
+You can find it by searching for "Travel Card Training".
 After completion, save a pdf copy of your certificate.
 Designated Travel Reviewers and Approvers must also complete the Temporary Duty Travel (TDY) Training course in OLU.
 Both training must be retaken every year.

 ### 3. Complete the CGE Access Request Form